Brunei–Muara District: Agriculture

 Brunei has prioritised the agriculture sector, which has tremendous development potential, in its attempts to diversify the economy.
 Driven by crops, cattle, and agrifood processing, the agricultural sector's gross production reached over B$200 million by 2008, nearly double the $113.02 million recorded in 1999.
 By 2013, agrifood sales are expected to reach B$340 million, a 512% rise from B$52.53 million in 2008.
 In 2009, the rice industry made significant strides with the harvest of 'Beras Laila,' which improved food security due to its high protein content and capacity to be grown twice a year.
-26 agricultural development zones totaling 2,788.69 hectares are located in the district, with five of them (Batong, Bebuloh, Junjongan, Panchor Murai, and Wasan) designated for paddy agriculture.
+26 agricultural development zones totalling 2,788.69 hectares are located in the district, with five of them (Batong, Bebuloh, Junjongan, Panchor Murai, and Wasan) designated for paddy agriculture.

 The 2022 Agricultural Development Areas (KKP) in the district encompass 4,177.99 hectares, of which 1,799.13 hectares are designated for farmers and 1,159.95 hectares are utilised for stations and other uses.
 Important locations include KKP Terunjing for veterinary services, KKP Limpaki for various agricultural operations, KKP HBC Rimba for agriculture and floriculture, and KKP Mulaut for paddy and vegetables.
 KKP Sibongkok for vegetables and paddy, KKP Betumpu for livestock and a variety of crops, and KKP Sungai Tajau A for broilers are other noteworthy locations.
 A total of 251.45 hectares make up the Rural Agricultural Areas (RAA), of which 182.45 hectares are allotted to farmers for the production of fruits and 10 hectares are set aside for other purposes.
 KPLB Kulapis, KPLB Masin A, KPLB Pengkalan Batu, KPLB Tempayan Pisang, and KPLB Bukit Pawas are among the regions.